 4.5 MILLION US$ PICTURE

 Take a hard and honest look at where you are today.
 What you’ve achieved, what you’ve lost and what you gained and tell me; in a butterfly effect kind of chain of events, can you tell me how you got there?
-I can.

 I was 18 and in my third semester in the photography program in Cegep.
 It’s the holiday break and I just can’t wait to be a photojournalist.
 Tomorrow is January 8th and the forecast calls for -30 degrees Celsius overnight, something is bound to happen and I’ll be there for my big break.